Soundproofing a garage door – Create a quieter and more comfortable environment

 Small gaps around the edges of the garage door that allow sound to seep in or out.

-Since garage doors are often made of thin and lightweight materials, they are particularly sensitive to sound transmission.
+Since garage doors are usually made of thin and lightweight materials, they are particularly susceptible to sound transmission.

 Effective methods for soundproofing a garage door

-To achieve the best result, a combination of soundproofing measures is required.
+To achieve the best results, a combination of soundproofing measures is required.
 Here are the most effective methods:

 - Seal all gaps and air leaks